Applying Aniline Wood Dye Stains

 Test a small area

-: Not all polyurethane can be used with sanding laquer, please read the label
+: Not all polyurethane can be used with sanding lacquer, please read the

 If, you would like to match two different wood specie, I suggest using Aniline dye stain project